 Community Characteristics synthesizes information that's relevant to growth and development, including trends and projections.
-It also sets the stage for an integrated approach that weighs a variety of issues in tandem and empowers participants to consider the relationship between land use, transportation, the environment, natural and community resources, and economic vitality.
+It also sets the stage for an integrated approach that weighs a variety of issues together and empowers participants to consider the relationship between land use, transportation, the environment, natural and community resources, and economic vitality.
 This section is organized into four main topics:

 - " Demographics

 - " Existing Conditions

-- " Plan and Policy Review" SWOT Analysis
+- " Plan and Policy Review

+- " Strengths, Weaknesses, Opportunities, and Threats (SWOT) Analysis